jacks-somewhere/Equipment/Networking/WireGuard Behind a Double NAT.md

  	- Connection showed disconnected when connected to another network despite showing connected on the peer
 -	Got TCPDump to finally install and run on WireGuard container
     - Results showed UDP packet traffic on the configured port while on the same network as server

-    - UDP packet traffic stopped when the network was switched to the upstream router and then to cellar.
+ 	- UDP packet traffic stopped when the network was switched to the upstream router and then off the network.
 -	Ran Nmap on upstream router
     - Configured port shows closed to both TCP and UDP traffic
 ### Results